StarRocks/docs/faq/Deploy_faq.md

 - Manually distributing data on all disks.
 - If the data on these disks is not important, we recommend deleting the disks.
 After you delete the disks and switch the disk directory, this error occurs again.
 You can then truncate the 11903 table  to solve it.

-## This error "Fe type:unknown ,is ready :false." occurs when I start an FE during the cluster restart
+## Why does the error "Fe type:unknown ,is ready :false." occur when I start an FE during the cluster restart?

 Check if the master FE is running.
 If not, restart the FE nodes in your cluster one by one.

-## This error "failed to get service info err." occurs when I install the cluster
+## Why does the error "failed to get service info err." occur when I deploy the cluster?

 Check if OpenSSH Daemon (sshd) is enabled.
 If not, run the `/etc/init.d/sshd`` status` command to enable it.

-## This error "Fail to get master client from `cache. ``host= port=0 code=THRIFT_RPC_ERROR`" occurs when I start a BE
+## Why does the error "Fail to get master client from `cache. ``host= port=0 code=THRIFT_RPC_ERROR`" occur when I start a BE?

 Run the `netstat -anp |grep port` command to check whether the ports in the `be.conf` file are occupied.
 If so, replace the occupied port with a free port and then restart the BE.

-## The error "Failed to transport upgrade files to agent host. src:…" occurs when I upgrade a cluster of the Enterprise Edition
+## Why does the error "Failed to transport upgrade files to agent host. src:…" occur when I upgrade a cluster of the Enterprise Edition?

 This error occurs when the disk space specified in the deployment directory is insufficient.
 During the cluster upgrade, the StarRocks Manager distributes the binary file of the new version to each node.
 If the disk space specified in the deployment directory is insufficient, the file cannot be distributed to each node.
 To solve this problem, add data disks.